Can You Take Too Much Vitamin D? Signs of Toxicity & Limits

 Recognizing Vitamin D Toxicity Symptoms

-Learning to identify the body's distress signals from excessive supplementation can help you avoid serious health complications.
-Most warning signs actually stem from high calcium levels in your bloodstream rather than the nutrient itself.[2]Mayo Clinic — Vitamin D Toxicity: What If You Get Too Much?
+Learning to identify distress signals from excessive supplementation can help you avoid serious complications.
+Most warning signs stem from elevated calcium levels in your bloodstream rather than the nutrient itself.[2]Mayo Clinic — Vitamin D Toxicity: What If You Get Too Much?
+View source

 How Excess Vitamin D Affects Calcium Levels in the Body